Active School

 Children at Aldrington have the chance to take part in sports clubs both seasonally and throughout the year.
 These are some of our most popular clubs and activities.

-Outdoors Projects runs after school on Monday afternoons for all children in Years 1-6.
+Outdoors Projects runs after school on Wednesday afternoons for all children in Years 1-6.
 With games and activities in the open air, a change of shoes and a coat are advisable!
 Outdoors Projects is a great chance to have lots of fun and exercise in the fresh air.

 For details of all our extra-curricular clubs, please click here.